Medial-EarlySign/MR_Wiki/Infrastructure Library/Medial Tools/Python/Python AlgoMarker API Server.md

 ## Files

 - **AlgoMarker.py**: Main Python wrapper for the C library.
 The wrapper will use the new JSON API if available, or fall back to the older API for compatibility.
+Can be also used directly without FastAPI with python code.
 - **test_algomarker_lib.py**: Utility tool that uses `AlgoMarker.py` to query AlgoMarker.
 - **AlgoMarker_minimal.py**: Minimal version of the wrapper with fewer functions.
 - **simple_app_example.py**: Example app demonstrating usage of the minimal wrapper.